malachihooper-json/malachihooper-json/README.md

 ## Focus:

-Currently, I am focusing on adaptive network interfaces using neural networks.
-I have also just released a plug-and-play P2P mesh network library for distributed computation on .NET/C# systems (8).
+Currently, I am focusing on adaptive mesh networks using machine learning.
+I have also just released a plug-and-play peer-to-peer mesh network library for distributed computation on .NET/C# systems (8).
+This requires Powershell accessibility and is very durable.
+The project is called Nightframe.

 <table>
 <tr>